legacyLD/csv_challenge/README.md

 #CSV Challenge

-Write a program to:
- - first, assemble a single set of records by parsing data from 3 different file formats;
- - then display these records in the Terminal, sorted in 3 different ways.
+Write a program that assembles a single set of records by parsing data from 3 different file formats and then displays these records in the Terminal, sorted in 3 different ways.

 ###Guidelines